aciDrums7/foundry-fund-me-f23/README.md

 1. Proper README ✅
-2. Integration tests
+2. Integration tests ✅
+   1. PIT STOP!
+How to make running these scripts easier?? ✅
-3. Programatic verification
+3. Programatic verification ✅
 4. Push to Github (actually not)